Kumara5KN/CineVerseRecommender/README.md

    Screenshot 1:This image shows the main homepage of the CINIVERSE system.
 It displays the title, subtitle, and search interface for selecting movies from the dataset.
 ![Home Page](assets/Screenshot1.png)
+Screenshot 2: This screenshot displays the 'Smart Recommendations' section.
+When a user selects a movie, the system previews the movie details before generating recommendations.
 ![Movie Details](assets/Screenshot2.png)